solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Single Server

 Single Server is suitable when apps do not need extensive database customization.
-Single Server will manage patching, offer high availability, and manage backups on a predetermined schedule (though developers can set the backup retention times between a week and 35 days).
+Single Server will manage patching, high availability, and backups on a predetermined schedule (though developers can set the backup retention times between a week and 35 days).
 To reduce compute costs, developers can [pause the Single Server offering].
-Single server offers an [SLA of 99.99%].
+Single Server offers an [SLA of 99.99%].
+For a refresher on how the SLAs of individual Azure services affect the SLA of the total deployment, review the associated [Microsoft Learn Module.]

 > **Note:** Single servers are best suited for existing applications
-> already leveraging single server.
+> already leveraging Single Server.
 For all new developments or
-> migrations, Flexible Server would be the recommended deployment
+> migrations, Flexible Server is the recommended deployment option.
-> option.
-For a refresher on how the SLAs of individual Azure services
-> affect the SLA of the total deployment, review the associated
-> [Microsoft Learn Module.]

 ### Flexible Server

-Flexible Server is also a PaaS service fully managed by the Azure platform, but it exposes more control to the user than single server.
+Flexible Server is also a PaaS service fully managed by the Azure platform, but it exposes more control to the user than Single Server.

 Cost management is one of the major advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM